KazumaKun1/HowCat/README.md

-# Additional Notes
-Currently, Combine is used here but the usage of if is plainly wrong as i was still learning combine back then.
-I will refactor this soon.

 # HowCat
 A delightful app that offers random cat images and fun facts about cats with just a tap, perfect for feline enthusiasts!